BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 print()

-Input: translate English to German: The house is wonderful...
+Output: Input: translate English to German: The house is wonderful...
 Output: Das Haus ist wunderbar.
 Input: summarize: State authorities dispatched combatants...
 Output: State authorities dispatched combatants to the region.
 Input: stsb sentence1: The cat sat. sentence2: The cat re...
 Output: 3.8

-Code Fragment 6.1.3: T5's text-to-text framework handling translation, summarization, and semantic similarity with a single model.
+Code Fragment 6.1.3d: T5's text-to-text framework handling translation, summarization, and semantic similarity with a single model.
 Each task is expressed as a text prefix, and the model generates the answer as text.
 This unified approach eliminated the need for task-specific architectures or output heads.

 Note

-T5 used a span corruption pre-training objective rather than BERT's single-token masking.
+T5 used a span corruption pretraining objective rather than BERT's single-token masking.
 Instead of masking individual tokens, T5 replaces contiguous spans of text with sentinel tokens and trains the model to reconstruct the original spans.
 This is more efficient because the model learns to predict multiple tokens per masked position.
 We cover span corruption in detail in Section 6.2.

-4. Emergence and Scaling: The Capabilities Threshold
+6.1.4 Emergence and Scaling: The Capabilities Threshold

 One of the most striking discoveries from the GPT-3 era was the phenomenon of emergent capabilities: abilities that appear suddenly as models grow larger, without being explicitly trained.
 Small models show essentially zero performance on certain tasks (like multi-step arithmetic or chain-of-thought reasoning), while larger models abruptly demonstrate competence once they cross a critical size threshold.